cantino/blog.andrewcantino.com/source/_posts/2014-09-08-example-of-poor-security-communication-in-google-auth-flow.markdown

 Once approved, my particular script actually just makes a new Gmail label, but it could have deleted data, emailed a link to the script to everyone in the user's contact list, manipulated personal information, or stolen data and sent it to a 3rd party.

-Effective security communication is really hard, but it's very important to communicate to a user what actions they're taking, especially during an authorization flow.
+Effective security communication is really hard, but it's critical to communicate to a user what actions they're taking, especially during an authorization flow.
 At minimum, I feel that Google should add a very prominent warning, both at the top of the script page and in the authorization box.

-As it is, I feel it is unreasonable to expect that users would understand the possibility that malicious code could be executed while remaining entirely within the Google domain, especially if the script was served via another trusted Google service, such as Google Drive.
+As it is, I feel it is unreasonable to expect that users would understand the possibility that malicious code could be executed while remaining entirely within the Google domain.
 Ironically, *after* authorization, Google sends an email explaining that a 3rd party app has been authorized, but at this point it's way, way too late!
 The app has already accessed the user's data, and has deleted, stolen, or manipulated it.

 ## Additional details